stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * If you have same Razer Blade Model trackpad, battery status, audio should become available.

-In case if you have same Razer Blade model you safe to jump to step **iCloud. iMessages and FaceTime**.
-Otherwise you need to generate custom ACPI hot patches and USB mapping specific to your Razer Blade model.
+If you have the same Razer Blade model, you are safe to jump to step **iCloud. iMessages and FaceTime**.
+Otherwise, you need to generate custom ACPI hot patches and USB mapping specific to your Razer Blade model.

 ### Disable Hibernation

-Hibernation do not work correctly with most hackintosh notebooks anyway.
+Hibernation does not work correctly with the majority of hackintosh notebooks anyway.

 * Run ``Terminal`` application from ``/Applications/Utilities/`` folder.
 * To disable ``hibernation`` type and execute this command in ``Terminal`` application window